rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

 #### Open task

-Build your own task that will push the image to the registry
+Please update the pipeline (and the task) so we will be able to push the image to our registry
-(Hint: you can use the "quay.io/buildah/stable:v1.11.0" Image)
+(Hint: create a new task for the authfile and use buildah push)

 ### The Pipeline (parallel)